ca. 82 minutes | Score

 With a title meaning "faithfulness" in Greek, this piece was written to solidify my plans to create a whole set of preludes based on the fruits of the Spirit.
 Like "Eiríni" before it, this work follows an ABA structure: a lyrical melody introduced at the beginning expresses doubt in the middle section before getting confirmed once more at the end.

-ca. 3.5 minutes
+ca. 3.5 minutes | Score

 With a title meaning "peace" in Greek, this piece was written in a time of struggle for a time of calm.
 A slow-moving melody in the upper voice is complemented by gently shifting harmonies in the lower voices, all of which is softened by all manner of suspensions inspired by the Baroque period.
 Though a darker passage of doubt comprises its middle section, the work returns to the peaceful materials from which it began.